PoSh: Using Scene Graphs To Guide LLMs-as-a-Judge For Detailed Image Descriptions: : A New Benchmark for Detailed Description of Art

 \paragraph{Model Selection} We generate detailed descriptions for $100$ images in \benchmark from four current VLMs that span transparency and model size (from open data/open weight to frontier models): \texttt{LLaVA-1.6-7B} \citep{liu2024improved}, \texttt{Molmo-D-7B} \citep{deitke2024molmo}, \texttt{GPT4o} and \texttt{Claude Sonnet 3.5}.
 A metric that discriminates among these generations similarly to their human judgments could gauge progress in detailed image description in small and large VLMs over time.
 Additional details (prompts, date of API access) can be found in \cref{sec:docent_generations}.

 \paragraph{Annotators} Given the complexity of our images and the detail of their expert descriptions, we recruit $24$ art history undergraduate majors, masters students and PhD students with domain familiarity to provide high quality judgments of generations.
 All annotators were sighted with full color vision and native speakers of English.
-They were compensated at a rate of \$$22$/hour for their time.\footnote{This study was conducted under an approved IRB which will be specified upon publication.}
+They were compensated at a rate of \$$22$/hour for their time.\footnote{This study was conducted under Columbia University IRB protocol AAAV6216.}

 \paragraph{Granular Judgments} Half of our annotators identify \textit{mistakes} and \textit{omissions} in our model generations.
 For each image, an annotator is shown its reference and then its four model generations in random order.
 First, they look at the image, read the reference and then the current generation.
 Next, by selecting narrow text spans, annotators first identify \textit{mistakes} in the generation (i.e. precision errors) and then \textit{omissions} in the reference that are not in the generation (i.e. recall errors).
 When identifying omissions, as in \citet{kasai-etal-2022-transparent}, we ask annotators to mentally correct narrow mistakes in the generation first to avoid double-penalizing a model for both incorrect specificity and lack of specificity.
 For example, a generation that describes a \textit{woman} as a \textit{man} is an error in precision but not in recall.
 We include our task instructions and interface\footnotemark{} screenshots in \cref{fig:granular_annotation_instructions,fig:granular_annotation_interface}.